 4. How to be unique: what you remember makes you, you

 “There’s a big debate about whether you should create work in just one style, or be adaptable and have a range of styles to offer.
-I definitely think that, in my earlier years, when I had a broad portfolio, I struggled to get work.
-But I kind of stuck to my guns, at the same time as doing a variety of different editorial commission and jobs ranging from 20-minute live portraits to the sides of massive boats.
+I think that, in my earlier years, when I had a broad portfolio, I struggled to get work.
+But I stuck to my guns, at the same time as doing a variety of different editorial commission and jobs ranging from 20-minute live portraits to the sides of massive boats.
 I was having to use different materials and had different requirements for each.
 Proving I was adaptable meant that I had the choice of more projects.
-My styles developed and I believe they are all recognisably ‘me’."
+My styles developed, and I believe they are all recognisably ‘me’."

 5. How to collaborate with confidence

 “In the early stages of your career, most of your portfolio will be self-generated work that you have full creative control over.
-You start to lose a bit of that control when you’re working with bigger, established brands.
+You start to lose a bit of that control when you’re working with more prominent, established brands.
 After wading through the brand identity, guidelines and history, you can end up playing it very safe, if you’re not too careful.

 “Have the brand make a short presentation on their favourite pieces in your portfolio and what they love most about them.
-That way, you can tune into those ‘sides’ of you, and make sure you deliver a piece that is suitable for the brand and its look, but still delivers you.”
+That way, you can tune into those ‘sides’ of you, and make sure you deliver a piece that is suitable for the brand and its look but still delivers you.”